 B.S., Power Mechanical Engineering, National Tsing Hua University; M.S., Mechanical Engineering, The Pennsylvania State University; Ph.D., Mechanical Engineering, California Institute of Technology;

 Vigor Yang earned his Ph.D. from the California Institute of Technology in 1984.
 After serving for one year as a research fellow in Jet Propulsion at Caltech, he joined the Pennsylvania State University in August 1985, becoming the John L. and Genevieve H. McCain Chair in Engineering in 2006.
 In 2009, he began his tenure as the William R.T.
-Oakes Professor and Chair of the Daniel Guggenheim School of Aerospace Engineering at the Georgia Tech.
+Oakes Professor Chair and professor at the Daniel Guggenheim School of Aerospace Engineering at the Georgia Tech.
+He retired from the chair position and returned to teaching and research in August of 2018

 Yang’s research encompasses a wide spectrum of topics, including (1) data-enabled design and data science; (2) combustion dynamics in propulsion and power-generation systems;(3) multi-fidelity modeling and simulations of fluid flows and combustion; (4) combustion of energetic materials; (5) high-pressure transport phenomena, thermodynamics and combustion, and (6) nano technologies for propulsion and energetic applications.
 He has established, as the principal or co-principal investigator, more than 70 research projects, including nine (9) DoD-MURI projects.
 He has published 10 comprehensive volumes and numerous technical papers on combustion, propulsion, energetics, and data science.
 He was the recipient of the Air-Breathing Propulsion Award (2005), the Pendray Aerospace Literature Award (2008), the Propellants and Combustion Award (2009), and the von Karman Lectureship in Astronautics Award (2016) from the American Institute of Aeronautics and Astronautics (AIAA); the Worcester Reed Warner Medal (2014) from the American Society of Mechanical Engineers (ASME); and the Lifetime Achievement Award (2014) from the Joint Army, Navy, NASA, and Air Force (JANNAF) Interagency Propulsion Committee.